 - Build upon and apply knowledge gained within examination PE lessons

-At KS4 we offer the Pearson BTEC Level 2 First Award for Sport.
+At KS4 we offer the Pearson BTEC Level 2 First Award for Sport (2018 specification).
 Assessed through external examinations and internal assignments the BTEC course provides a stepping-stone for those who which to pursue a sports related course at post-16 level.
-This award combines both practical and theorectical elements of examination PE.
-The BTEC First Award specification can be found at https://qualifications.pearson.com/en/qualifications/btec-firsts/sport-2012-nqf.html
+This award combines both practical and theoretical elements of examination PE.
+The BTEC First Award specification can be found at https://qualifications.pearson.com/en/qualifications/btec-firsts/sport-2012-nqf.html#tab-4

 The PE department offers a range of competitive and recreational sporting activities during the enrichment sessions.
-As a college we are currently working in partnership with the RFU both in and out of curriculum time.
-We enter teams into National Competitions and into the area cross-country and athletic events.
+These run on Tuesdays, Wednesday and Thursdays.
+As a College, we are currently working in partnership with the RFU both in and out of curriculum time.
+We enter teams into local leagues, National Competitions and into the regional cross-country and athletic events.